Last updated on December 21st, 2020.

 Steven Brinkley is the Manager of the Chassahowitzka WMA, and a biologist with the Florida Fish and Wildlife Commission.
 In an interview with the Hernando Sun, he explained how people have damaged Buford Spring’s natural environment.

-This was all an unwelcome addition to the natural environment.
+All of this damaged the environment.
 None of it aligned with the “Leave No Trace” philosophy.

 To save the spring and prevent further environmental damage, a boardwalk was built.
 This makes access easier, and has reduced damage to the environment.